What is Eugenol?

 Is eugenol toxic?

 Unlike most essential oils and their main constituents, clove oil and eugenol can be toxic when ingested internally or when absorbed through the skin at relatively low concentrations (never apply essential oils directly to the skin).
-Eugenol makes internal use of the professional supervision.
+Eugenol makes internal use of professional supervision.

-Why eugenol is not soluble in water?
+Why is eugenol not soluble in water?

 Which essential oils contain eugenol?

 Aromatic oily liquid extracted from some essential oils or from spices like cloves, nutmeg, cinnamon, basil and bay leaf contain eugenol.
 This is present in 80–90% concentrations in clove bud oil, and 82–88% in clove leaf oil.
 Eugenol has a sweet, aromatic, clove-like scent.